Rian1010/Charity-Website/README.md

 if (window.scrollY >= 600)
 ```

-Finally, I there was a way to solve it using the following code, which loops through each of the same class names:
+Finally, after receiving help from a tutor, there was a way to solve it using the following code, which loops through each of the same class names:
 ```javascript
 let sections = document.querySelectorAll(".section");
 window.onscroll = function fadeIn() {